uk-gov-mirror/defra.cdp-portal-journey-tests/README.md

 This is used in the CDP Portal to run the tests against the deployed service in a chosen environment.

-#### GitHub
+### GitHub

 To mimic the GitHub workflow locally.
-Start up the docker compose:
+Start up the docker compose in this repository:

 ```bash
 docker compose up --wait-timeout 300 -d --quiet-pull --force-recreate